select() keeps the named columns and drops all others, using the

 #> # smuse_tt <dbl>, smuse_rd <dbl>, smuse_bsk <dbl>, smuse_th <dbl>, …

-# Drop columns with !
+# drop columns with !

-select(d, !dplyr::starts_with("smuse_"))
+select(d, !tidyselect::starts_with("smuse_"))

 #>